OpenEvalProject/evals/manuscripts/elife-98582/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02e7b5302 School of Biological Sciences, Nanyang Technological University Singapore Singapore
+1. School of Biological Sciences, Nanyang Technological University Singapore Singapore ([ROR:02e7b5302](https://ror.org/02e7b5302))
 2. Medisix Therapeutics Singapore Singapore

 † Corresponding author

 ## Abstract

 How the intra-Golgi secretory transport works remains a mystery.
 The cisternal progression and the stable compartment models have been proposed and are under debate.
 Classic cisternal progression model posits that both the intra-Golgi transport and Golgi exit of secretory cargos should occur at a constant velocity dictated by the cisternal progression; furthermore, COPI-mediated intra-Golgi retrograde transport is essential for maintaining the Golgi organization.
-Leveraging our recently developed Golgi imaging tools in nocodazole-induced Golgi ministacks, we found that the intra-Golgi transport velocity of a secretory cargo decreases during their transition from the cis to the trans -side of the Golgi, and different cargos exhibit distinct velocities even within the same cisternae.
+Leveraging our recently developed Golgi imaging tools in nocodazole-induced Golgi ministacks, we found that the intra-Golgi transport velocity of a secretory cargo decreases during their transition from the cis to the trans-side of the Golgi, and different cargos exhibit distinct velocities even within the same cisternae.
 We observed a vast variation in the Golgi residence times of different cargos.
 Remarkably, truncation of the luminal domain causes the Golgi residence time of Tac — a standard transmembrane secretory cargo without intra-Golgi recycling signals — to extend from 16 min to a notable 3.4 hr.
 Additionally, when COPI-mediated intra-Golgi retrograde transport was inhibited by brefeldin A, we found that nocodazole-induced Golgi can remain stacked for over 30–60 min.
 Therefore, our findings challenge the classical cisternal progression model and suggest the stable compartment nature of the Golgi.

 ## Introduction